PythonRSAS/pythonrsas.github.io/_posts/2022-07-23-1-Dynamic-programming.md

 From city A to city B, what is the shortest path?

 In between A and B, there are many cities and many choices.
-Hence many overlapping subproblems.
+Hence many overlapping subproblems, which means it is a candidate for DP to optimize upon.

 ## Recursive thinking
 The shortest path reaching B must be the shortest path of reaching one of B's neighbors plus the final leg.

 Which one is it?
 We do not know.
 We compute all.

 Likewise, the shortest path of reaching a neighbor of B, say X, is the shortest path of (reaching X's neighbor + the distance from this neighbor to X).

-And so on
+And so on.

+In code below, the input is a set of nodes expressed as list of lists [[x1,y1],..., [x2,y2]], where $$x_i, y_i$$ are coordinates on the plane.
+We use the coordinates to compute distance.

+The distances are stored in a dictionary, which is working as an adjacency list.

+Nodes are represented by $$0, 1, ..., N$$.

+For $$x_i, y_i$$, adj[i] is a list of lists, in the format of <span class="coding">[distance, j]</span> to all neighbors of  $$x_i, y_i$$.
+The reason why <span class="coding">[distance, j]</span> instead of <span class="coding">[j, distance]</span> is that we are using the *heapq* moduel.
+The <span class="coding">heapq.heappop</span> method by default pops the minimum according to the first number.
+So we want to put distance first.

 <div class="code-head"><span>code</span>Dijkstra.py</div>